WW2 Civil Defence Uniforms, Insignia, Helmets and Equipment

 Embroidered Incident Officer Badges - Script Lettering - on felt backing

-Embroidered Incident Officer Badges
+Embroidered Incident Officer (IO) Badges

 Embroidered Incident Officer Badge on felt backing